Benjababe/ntumoons/scrapers/README.md

 pip install -r requirements.txt
 ```

-Ensure `serviceAccountKey.json` exists in the root directory.
+Ensure `serviceAccountKeyDev.json` exists in the root directory.
 If not, it can be exported from firebase.
-Refer to `serviceAccountKey.example.json` for reference
+Refer to `serviceAccountKeyDev.example.json` for reference.
+It should be generated off a development instance of the Firebase project.

 ### Typesense Uploader